jinlab-washu/Jin-lab.manual/genomics_tools/plot_reads.md

     Ruddle:
     `tmux new -s plotReads`
-    Once in your new window run: `srun --pty -t 4:00:00 --mem=8G -p interactive bash` Wait for the node to start.
+    Once in your new window run: `srun --pty -t 4:00:00 --mem=8G -p interactive bash` (Time limits can be modified based on needs)
+    Wait for the node to start.
 Then run the follwing line:
     ``cat samples.txt | while read sample; do cat pos.txt | while read chr pos; do plotReads $chr:$pos $sample;done; done`